 Once Ron had us warmed up, Dave came out to a very enthusiastic audience.
 I have to tell you, I’m not much of a fan of modern country music.
 I like some of it but not as a steady diet.
 I’m normally a classic rock kind of cowgirl but I love, love, love the old cowboy stuff.
 Dave has a wonderful way of telling a story and his music conjures up vivid pictures of cowboy life in the old West.

-Scofield’s Cowboy Campfire events run from mid-June through late August.
+Summer concert events are very limited at Scofield’s Cowboy Campfire so make your plans early.
 The entertainers they bring in “are well known professionals in some of America’s most specialized and rarely seen forms of expression and entertainment.”
 If you didn’t make it this summer, you’ll have to wait for next year.
 If you have never been, I highly recommend putting Scofield’s Cowboy Campfire on your summer list of things to do in Gold Country.